 What I Wish I'd Known as a First-Gen College Student

-Signal Vine employee and first-generation college student Rachel Hicks reflects on her experiences and how institutions can help first-generation college students.
+Signal Vine employee and first-generation college student Rachel Bishop reflects on her experiences and how institutions can help first-generation college students.

 Hi, I'm Rachel, and I'm a first-generation college student.